 Working to balance these five elements properly in your home can help their corresponding traits to thrive in your life.

-Chinese feng shui masters also devised a tool called a Bagua map that lays out various life areas, or stations, including health, wealth, marriage, and fame, to name a few.
+Chinese feng shui masters also devised a tool called a Bagua map that lays out various life areas, or stations.
+They include health, wealth, marriage, and fame, to name a few.
 These areas correlate with various parts of a building or living space.

 You can line up the Bagua map with your floor plan to help determine the optimal placement of colors, artwork, objects, and more.
 If there’s a certain aspect of your life that feels off, adding different touches or reshuffling your possessions in the corresponding life area might help.